halide/Halide/README_cmake.md

 If `PYSTUB` is specified, then a Python Extension will be built that wraps the Generator with CPython glue to allow use of the Generator Python 3.x.
-The result will be a a shared library of the form `<target>_pystub.<soabi>.so`, where <soabi> describes the specific Python version and platform (e.g., `cpython-310-darwin` for Python 3.10 on macOS.).
+The result will be a shared library of the form `<target>_pystub.<soabi>.so`, where <soabi> describes the specific Python version and platform (e.g., `cpython-310-darwin` for Python 3.10 on macOS.).
 See `README_python.md` for examples of use.